Automatic Traffic Scenario Conversion from OpenSCENARIO to CommonRoad: Conversion from OpenSCENARIO to CommonRoad

 \subsection{OpenSCENARIO vs. CommonRoad}

 Both OpenSCENARIO and CommonRoad cover the design and implementation of a traffic scenario, i.e., what should happen and when it is executed.
 To simulate the \texttt{Storyboard} (cf. Fig.~\ref{fig:openscenario}), OpenSCENARIO requires a director and a simulator core to govern the progress and execute control strategies based on the description.
-As a result, one cannot easily know how the scenario would look like unless simulating the traffic subject to OpenSCENARIO constraints.
+Thus, one cannot easily know how the scenario would look like unless simulating the traffic subject to OpenSCENARIO constraints.
 Moreover, different vehicle models, control strategies, and computer hardware can all contribute to varying traffic interactions within the simulation.
 In contrast, CommonRoad offers two ways to represent scenarios.
-The first option is recordings of traffic situations, while the second option is interactive, i.e., other traffic participants react to the behavior of the ego vehicle, through coupling with traffic simulators, such as SUMO \cite{klischat2019coupling}.
-On the other hand, OpenSCENARIO itself does not include behavioral driver models, vehicle dynamics, and cost functions as it is done in CommonRoad, which limits its usage for many applications.
+The first option offers recordings of traffic situations, while the second option offers interactive simulations, i.e., other traffic participants react to the behavior of the ego vehicle through coupling with traffic simulators, such as SUMO \cite{klischat2019coupling}.
+On the other hand, OpenSCENARIO itself does not include driver models, vehicle dynamics, and cost functions as in CommonRoad, which currently limits its usage for many applications.